SAMLA-io/Sarah/README.md

 # Sarah AI Call assistant

-A comprehensive backend service for managing automated calling assistant using VapiAI for voice interactions and MongoDB for data persistence.
+A comprehensive backend service for managing automated calling assistant using VapiAI for voice interactions and MongoDB for data persistence, with Clerk authentication and organization-based multi-tenancy.

 ## Overview